ibrahim-kocyigit/kocyigit-dsml/01_math/02_linear_algebra_for_ml_and_ds/01_systems_of_linear_equations/02_linear_algebra_applied_2.md

 This compact form is the backbone of how we perform calculations in machine learning.

 *(Note: If you're already familiar with linear algebra, you might notice we're being a bit imprecise here.
-Depending on how we define our vectors and matrices, we might need to use a transpose ($W^T$) to make the math work.
+Depending on how we define our vectors and matrices, we might need to use a transpose to make the math work.
 We'll ignore that detail for now to focus on the core concept.)*

----

 ## Analytical vs. Empirical Solutions